theJYC/jinyoungch0i.github.io/dev/_posts/2021-02-07-checkedin.markdown

 #### **Technologies**: HTML, CSS, JavaScript (OOP), Day.js, Web APIs (DOM, Web Storage)

-checkedin. is an open source, browser-based CRUD application providing users with a minimalistic platform to manage their contacts and be reminded of when to get in touch with others.
+checkedin. is a browser-based CRUD application providing users with an intuitive platform to manage their contacts and be reminded of when to get in touch with others.

 [Live Demo](https://jinyoungch0i.github.io/checkedin./){:target="_blank"} & [Source Code](https://github.com/jinyoungch0i/checkedin.){:target="_blank"}